Duck Dynasty cast on why they never thought they’d be back on TV ahead of revival

 ‘Duck Dynasty: The Revival’ is set to premiere June 1

-Duck Dynasty’s Robertson family is returning for a new revival of their popular reality series.
+Duck Dynasty’s Robertson family is returning for a new iteration of their popular reality series.

-Titled Duck Dynasty: The Revival, the show will welcome the return of a majority of the original cast, including Willie and Korie, along with their children and their respective spouses.
+Titled Duck Dynasty: The Revival, the show will welcome back the majority of the original cast, including Willie and Korie, along with their children and their respective spouses.
 Uncle Si and Willie’s mother, Miss Kay, will also appear, as will Willie’s brothers, Jep and Jase.

-However, family patriarch Phil, 78, who was diagnosed with Alzheimer’s in December, will not be returning.
+It will be the first Duck Dynasty series without controversial family patriarch Phil, who died Sunday, aged 79, after being diagnosed with Alzheimer’s in December.

-Speaking to US Weekly ahead of the June 1 premiere, Willie, 53, admitted: “I never thought we’d do this again.
+Speaking to US Weekly ahead of the June 1 premiere (in an interview conducted before Phil’s death), Willie, 53, admitted: “I never thought we’d do this again.
 But I realized people wanted to see what we’re doing.”

 “The timing felt right.
 It’s been fun bringing people into the next part of our life,” Korie, 51, added.